Jit-EASE/Stress-Emotion-Detection/README.md

 Tomographic Simulation:

--- Extracts LiDAR depth ROI of the face.
+-- Extracts LiDAR depth ROI (Region of Interest) of the face.

 -- Applies Radon transform to generate projection sinograms.